Beurling-Fourier algebras on Lie groups and their spectra: The Heisenberg group

+The density of $\A$ in $A(\mathbb{H}, W)$ is the first link we need for determining ${\rm Spec} A(\mathbb{H}, W)$, which we could only prove through the additional spaces $\B$ and $\D$.
 The choice of the space $\D$ also provides us a big enough source of entire functions for the left regular representation $\lambda$ on $G$.
 The need for entire vectors will be clarified later in Section \ref{subsec-final-Heisenberg}.

 \begin{prop} We have the inclusion $(\F^{\mathbb{H}})^{-1}\mathcal{D} \subseteq \D^\infty_\Comp(\lambda)$. \end{prop} \begin{proof} By a simple modification of the arguments of \cite[p.
 388]{Good71} we can check that $(\F^{\mathbb{H}})^{-1}(h \otimes P_{mn})$, $m,n \geq 0,\; h\in C^\infty_c(\Real^*)$ is an entire vector for $\lambda$ of $\mathbb{H}$.
 The only difference is that we are not using the modified version $\varphi^a_n$ given by $\varphi^a_n(x) = |a|^{\frac{1}{4}}\varphi_n(|a|^{\tfrac{1}{2}}x)$ as in \cite{Good71}. \end{proof}